MarkAndersonIX/tf-dist/README.md

 where c002-n001 can be replaced with the hostname of the node allocated for the job. open a browser and enter localhost:16006.

 ## Running Inference and Validation
-Inference can be run by qsubbing infer.sh.
+Inference for TFRecord trainer.py can be run by qsubbing infer.sh.
 Validation will be added in a future commit